1107-adishjain/Stocky/README.md

 ### 5. Run the Application
 You are now ready to start the server.
-From the project root, run:
+From the project root, run: go run cmd/stocky/main.go

 The server will start, and you'll see a message indicating it's listening on port `8080`.
 Your API is now live and ready to accept requests.
-You can view the automatically generated API documentation by navigating to `http://localhost:8080/docs` in your browser.
+You can test the endpoints using `curl` or a tool like Postman.